hyphanet/scripts/README.md

 7. `deploy-website`, when run from osprey, updates the website to point to the latest version as defined by the given `fred-official` repository.
 The script's `-u` switch updates both `fred-offical` and `website-staging`, so if one wants to avoid pulling in website changes as well it may be preferable to manually update the `fred-official` repository only.
 For extra security check that the HEAD object ID matches between that on osprey and a local copy of the repository.

-8. `insert-update` inserts the jars over FCP via a node on port 9482.
+8. `insert-update` inserts the jars over FCP.
 This is intended to be the test node which was installed by testing the installer as above.
 This is so that a development node which may have heavy logging does not leak the keys into the logs.

 9. Once the inserts have completed announce the release.